mucherino/teaching/GPU/matrix-by-matrix.md

 working threads.
 The access to the elements of ```B``` is instead always coalesced!

-# Can we do better?
+## Can we do better?

-It looks like the standard algorithm for matrix-by-matrix is more adapted to the use on GPU than its use on CPU.
-In fact, while the elements of ```A``` are still accessed in a contiguous way, the elements of ```B```, for which we can define their access as *catastrophic* on CPU, are on the GPU accessed in a coalesced manner.
-There is only one drawback: the very first access to the first element of each row of ```A``` is not coalesced, and it is not contiguous either.
+It looks like the standard algorithm for matrix-by-matrix is better fits the structure of a GPU, rather than the CPU architecture.
+In fact, while the elements of ```A``` are accessed in a contiguous way, the elements of ```B```, for which we can define their access as *catastrophic* on CPU, are accessed in a coalesced manner on the GPU.
+There is only one drawback: the very first access to the first element of each row of ```A``` is not coalesced on GPU, and it is not contiguous either.

 What about changing the two-dimensional grid topology to improve the memory access?